edp1096/pcbangstudio/README.md

 # VSCode Portable

-Portable `vscode` creation toolset for using on public machine
+Portable `vscode` creation toolset for using on public `MS-Windows` machine

 Install - Download this repository then run `setup/install.cmd`